Skip to main content

 Settings

-circuit dev run and circuit dev unwind inject your circuit.toml settings into the agent context.
+circuit run and circuit unwind inject your circuit.toml settings into the agent context.
 Default values for optional settings are included automatically — no flags needed.
+Only circuit run accepts --setting overrides; circuit unwind always uses the circuit.toml defaults.
 Settings marked required = true in circuit.toml have no default value.
-You must provide them via --setting on every invocation — both commands will fail if any required settings are missing and no --setting override is provided.
-To override individual values for a single invocation, use --setting KEY=VALUE (repeatable):
+You must provide them via --setting on every circuit run invocation — the command fails if any required setting is missing and no --setting override is provided.
+To override individual values for a single circuit run invocation, use --setting KEY=VALUE (repeatable):

 Resolution order: circuit.toml default (if optional) → --setting override.
 Required settings have no default and must be provided via --setting.
 The CLI validates overrides against your circuit.toml definitions: